SouthernUncle/coffee.dev/README.md

 ## To Do:

-Button to create coffee from roaster page
+Add create buttons to roaster and coffee index pages

 Laravel transactions on user create
     -update email (remove ridiculous instructions)